isomerpages/moe-yuhuapri/_curriculum/English Language.md

 <h3>English Language</h3>
 <p><strong>Overview</strong>
 </p>
-<p>The English Language Syllabus 2020 (Primary) emphasises the progressive
+<p>The English Language Syllabus 2020 (Primary) emphasizes the progressive
 development, reinforcement, and extension of language skills through meaningful and engaging learning experiences.
 It promotes a love for reading, encourages extensive language use, and leverages oracy, reading, and writing to build